maximbilan/iOS-AirDrop-Custom-Data/README.md

 }
 </pre>

 That's all.
+Completed sample you can found in this repository.
 I think it is not very difficult.
 And you should not have difficulties to understand this.
 Thanks for attention.